software-tools-books/js4ds/_en/interactive.md

 ```
 {: title="src/interactive/asteroids/app.js"}

+Line by line,
-- Steps are:
+the steps are:

 1. Build the URL for the data
 2. Start to fetch data from that URL
 3. Give a callback to execute when the data arrives
 4. Give another callback to use when the data has been converted from text to [JSON](#g:json)
 5. Transform that data from its raw form into the objects we need
 6. Set state

-- Transformation is:
+Finally,
+the method to transform the data NASA gives us is:

 ```js
   transform = (raw) => {